Exploring the Complexity of Schizoid Personality Disorder

 History

-”The word schizophrenia was coined by the Swiss psychiatrist Eugen Bleuler in 1908, describing the separation of function between personality, thinking, memory, and function” (2022).
-Within Bleuler’s 1908 exposition in schizophrenia (The Prognosis of Dementia Praecox: The Group of Schizophrenias), he appears to originate the term schizoid.
+”The word schizophrenia was coined by the Swiss psychiatrist Eugen Bleuler in 1908, describing the separation of function between personality, thinking, memory, and function” (Murphy, 2022).
+Within Bleuler’s 1908 exposition in schizophrenia, The Prognosis of Dementia Praecox: The Group of Schizophrenias, he appears to have originated the term schizoid.

 Symptoms